Fournier’s Gangrene

 Differential Diagnoses

 As with any case of suspected necrotising fasciitis, the main differential in the early stage is a cellulitis.
-For potential Fournier’s Gangrene cases, further differentials will include epididimyo-orchitis and testicular torsion.
+For potential Fournier’s gangrene cases, further differentials will include epididymo-orchitis, testicular torsion, incarcerated inguinal hernia, perianal abscess, pyoderma gangrenosum, or pressure ulcers.

 Investigation

-Ensure routine bloods (FBC, CRP, U&Es, LFTs, clotting) and blood cultures should be taken.
-If no obvious risk factors present, consider also sending a HbA1c test if feasible, to assess for any underlying diabetes mellitus.
+Ensure routine bloods (FBC, CRP, U&Es, LFTs, clotting, and lactate) and blood cultures should be taken.
+In the absence of any obvious risk factor, an HbA1C test can be considered be sent to assess for underlying diabetes mellitus.

 CT imaging can show fascial swelling and soft tissue gas, however is less specific and should not delay surgical intervention.